srnimani/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as more number of epochs did not yield any better results.
 I used an adam optimizer with a learning rate of 0.0001.

 I had recorded the video to submit, but the process of recording had a big impact on the simulator performance (too much swaggering altho' the car did not go off the track) due to the additional demand on the processing and the memory needs on my machine.
 Running the simulator w/o recording looks much better.

+Surprisingly, the car behaved very well on track 2 (much better than track 1) and stayed on course all the time.
+There were a couple of slopes were the car struggled and started reversing, and so added fail-safe code in drive.py to increase the speed under such conditions.
+The car behaved very well after that.
+Have added the video for the same.